ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/refinfra-quick-start/environment-setup-1.md

 Running docker image: rdinfra-builder ...
 ```

-Much more convenient.
-One thing we need to do however, is mount the source checkout into the container so we can do a build without having to copy the source in and build targets out.
+Mount the source checkout into the container so we can do a build without having to copy the source in and build the targets out:
 ```bash { command_line="ubuntu@ip-10-0-0-164:~/rd-infra/container-scripts | 3-4" }
 ./container.sh -v /home/ubuntu/rd-infra/ run
 ls /home/ubuntu/rd-infra/